 Additional Information:

-• Mortgage Credit Certificate (MCC): MCCs convert a portion of annual mortgage interest into a federal tax credit (commonly up to $2,000/year).
-The Pima MCC is administered by CIC Tucson; MCC availability, purchase price limits, and income caps vary by county and program year—apply for an MCC before closing.
+- Mortgage Credit Certificate (MCC): MCCs convert a portion of annual mortgage interest into a federal tax credit (commonly up to $2,000/year under many local MCC programs).
+CIC Tucson administers MCC in Pima; availability, purchase-price limits, and income caps vary by county—apply for an MCC before closing.
 (CIC Tucson MCC).

-• USDA Loans: 0% down for eligible rural properties; county eligibility and income limits apply — confirm USDA RD site and your lender.
+- USDA Loans: 0% down for eligible rural properties; county eligibility maps and income limits apply—confirm eligibility on the USDA RD site and with your lender.

 Always confirm program income caps, county/purchase-price limits, DPA forgiveness schedules, and whether a DPA is a forgivable grant or a deferred/repayable second mortgage—these change frequently and can be product-specific.
 Primary program admin pages used in this article are linked above for quick verification.

-Seeking Agents® connects you with Arizona agents experienced in these programs who compete to offer reduced commissions or added services—free for buyers/sellers.
-For lender‑level product confirmation, direct buyers to an approved participating lender listed on the program admin sites.
+Seeking Agents® connects you with Arizona agents experienced in these programs who compete to offer reduced commissions or added services—free for buyers and sellers.
+For lender-level product confirmation, direct buyers to an approved participating lender listed on the program admin sites.